dunstad/roboserver/documentation/tips.md

 * All buttons and fields in the UI have helpful tooltips you can view by hovering the cursor over them.

-* Clicking on the screen will lock the cursor in place, allowing you to control the camera.
+* Clicking on the map will lock the cursor in place, allowing you to control the camera.

 * All commands are issued to the currently selected robot.
 Change which robot is selected with the dropdown in the top right.

+* If you send a new command to a robot while it's already running one, it will start the second command as soon as it finishes the first.

 ### Tools